reishima/FinalYearProject/README.md

-To use the platform, users will need to have Metamask installed and a wallet ID attached to the Sepolia Test Network.
+#To use the platform, users will need to have Metamask installed and a wallet ID attached to the Sepolia Test Network.

 ## FYP

+##Contracts are already deployed and supplied, to use simply head to cd client and run npm start:
 In the project directory, run:
 ## `cd client -> npm start`

+From there, head to http://localhost/
 =============================

 ## To deploy contracts onto the platform

 Contract deployment is done via Hardhat to the Sepolia Test Network